-If the applicant's institution sends documents that are not in English or French, the documents will be sent to the applicant for translation and certification.
+Where possible, original documentation should be sent directly from the institution to the CRTO.
+Where this is not possible, the CRTO will accept notarized copies of the documentation.
+If the applicant's institution sends documents that are not in English or French, copies of the documents will be sent to the applicant for translation and certification.

-- Evidence of successful completion of the approved examination, if applicable (applicants for a General Certificate of Registration): Applicants must include a confirmation of their CBRC exam completion. - Evidence of Canadian citizenship, permanent residency status or an authorization under the Immigration and Refugee Protection Act (Canada) to engage in the practice of Respiratory Therapy: a photocopy of the document is acceptable. - Proof of language proficiency, if applicable: If the applicant's first language is neither English nor French and his or her Respiratory Therapy (or related) training was not in English or French, the applicant will need to submit documentation demonstrating fluency in English or in French (see sections 1 and 8).
-A copy of the score report must be submitted with the initial application for registration. - Employment history, if applicable: Applicants, who have been practising as a Respiratory Therapists or in a related field, are required to provide a detailed employment history, including names and addresses of employers, dates of employment and a list of job titles and duties performed. - Registration Data Verification form, if applicable: If an applicant has been registered as a Respiratory Therapist in another jurisdiction, or in any other health profession, applicants will be required to complete the registration verification form.
-Applicants complete section A of the form, and forward it to the regulatory/licensing body to complete section B. It is then forwarded directly from the host regulator to the CRTO. - Evidence of (minimum) 720 hours of active practice, if applicable (for applicants applying under the Mutual Recognition Agreement).
+Evidence of successful completion of the approved examination, if applicable (applicants for a General Certificate of Registration): Applicants must include a confirmation of their CBRC exam completion.

+Evidence of Canadian citizenship, permanent residency status or an authorization under the Immigration and Refugee Protection Act (Canada) to engage in the practice of Respiratory Therapy: a photocopy of the document is acceptable.

+Proof of language proficiency, if applicable: If the applicant's first language is neither English nor French and his or her Respiratory Therapy (or related) training was not in English or French, the applicant will need to submit documentation demonstrating fluency in English or in French (see sections 1 and 8).
+A copy of the score report must be submitted with the initial application for registration.

+Employment history, if applicable: Applicants, who have been practising as a Respiratory Therapists or in a related field, are required to provide a detailed employment history, including names and addresses of employers, dates of employment and a list of job titles and duties performed.

+Registration Data Verification form, if applicable: If an applicant has been registered as a Respiratory Therapist in another jurisdiction, or in any other health profession, applicants will be required to complete the registration verification form.
+Applicants complete section A of the form, and forward it to the regulatory/licensing body to complete section B. It is then forwarded directly from the host regulator to the CRTO.

+Evidence of (minimum) 720 hours of active practice, for applicants applying from Canadian unregulated jurisdictions under the Mutual Recognition Agreement (MRA).
 A letter from the applicant's place of employment confirming that they have practiced at least 720 hours over the past four years.
-(Note: As a result of amendments to the Agreement on Internal Trace (AIT), this requirement will be reviewed and likely changed.)

-This information is available on our website (Registration Fact Sheets, Application Guide and Checklist).
-It can also be obtained in print by contacting the College or arranging a personal meeting.
+(Note: Applicants from Canadian regulated jurisdictions are now covered by the provisions of Ontario labour mobility legislation.
+The MRA covers only applicants from unregulated jurisdictions and is under review).

-h) alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control i) how applicants can contact your organization
+h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control i) how applicants can contact your organization